nnstreamer/nnstreamer/Documentation/synchronization-policies-at-mux-merge.md

 # Slowest

-"Slowest" policy (sync_mode=slowest) synchronize tensors based on slowest timestamp among pads.
+"Slowest" policy (sync-mode=slowest) synchronize tensors based on slowest timestamp among pads.
 Finding slowest timestamp among pads and used as base timestamp.
 It drops buffers which is earlier than this base timestamp.
 However if the difference with timestamp of previous buffer is smaller than with current buffer, then previous buffer is used.
 For the case of three pad with different framerates, It merged/muxed